NerminVej/memories-project/README.md

-# memories-project
+# MERN stack CRUD Application

- A Fullstack CRUD application that is a clone of the Instagram Starting Page.
+## A Fullstack Social Media Application created using the MERN-Stack